SATXtoday City Guide Play Banner

 Mitchell Lake Audubon Center, 10750 Pleasanton Rd.

-Plan a field trip to this nature center focused on connecting people to the outdoors through conservation + community education on birds and their habitats.
+Plan a field trip to this nature center focused on connecting people to the outdoors through conservation and community education on birds and their habitats.
 Check out the center’s student programs and tours that are available year-round.

-San Antonio Botanical Garden, 555 Funston Place
+San Antonio Botanical Garden, 555 Funston Pl.

 Animal encounters